 The next wave of employees are millennials.
 We are very different than previous generations.
 I’ve talked extensively about that here, here, and here.
 Just being a cog in the wheel until retirement isn’t going to cut it for millennials.
 We have an entrepreneurial spirit and are not willing to work for companies that don’t allow us to develop that part of our careers.
-Forbes wrote a great column about the topic as well.
+Forbes wrote a great column on the topic as well.
 Many companies have revamped their culture to fit the needs and wants of millennials.
 Thus, they are the ones who have the top talent pool to choose from.
 Frankly, if you are unwilling, or unable to adapt to this cultural shift, you will only have the bottom rung applicants.
 You will be a placeholder until they can find something better.
 You don’t want your company to be a revolving door.

 Your ‘perks’ aren’t attractive

-This is surprising to many people, but money is not the top priority to most applicants.
+This is surprising to many people, but money is not the top priority for most applicants.
 It never was to me either.
 The one time I did take a position because of the higher pay, I was miserable.
 There are many other reasons people choose to work where they do.
-Vacation time, work life balance, work life integration (a more popular term), knowing that their work is making a difference in the world, the recognition that their contributions are making a difference; that’s just to name a few.
+Vacation time, work-life balance, work-life integration (a more popular term), knowing that their work is making a difference in the world, the recognition that their contributions are making a difference; that’s just to name a few.
 If you try to name a seeming high salary but expect your employees to be married to their job; you may have some difficulties hiring good talent.

 Your expectations are unreasonable